adityak74/babel7-import-example/README.md

 ## Fix

 When compiling your script in `main/` include `--ignore='node_modules'` that will make sure that packages other than node_modules are transpiled.
+Check this: https://github.com/adityak74/babel7-import-example/blob/master/babel7/main/package.json#L8